 In most cases, cats and dogs can learn to cohabitate and do fine with the arrangements.
 They might become best friends.
 Or, they might ignore each other.
 However, there are times when Fluffy and Fido will fight, which can be a very dangerous situation.
 If your pets don’t start warming up to each other, talk to your vet or professional trainer.
 If you don’t, one of your pets, probably your kitty, could get seriously injured.

-If you have questions about how to introduce a dog to a resident cat, consult with your local veterinarian.
+If you have questions about how to introduce a dog to a resident cat, consult with your local veterinarian in Pelham, ON.